 Using a hard plastic cone collar at all times is the only way to make sure that your pet will not lick/chew at his/her incision.
 Licking/chewing at the incision can cause the incision to open or become infected.
 We strongly encourage purchasing these collars from us at the time of surgery or you can purchase from a pet store.
 Keep on for 10-14 days.

-Sutures: For female dogs, female cats, and most male dogs, there are absorbable sutures in the incisions which will absorb on their own over the next 1-2 months.
-There are no skin stitches that need to be removed
+Sutures: In almost all situations, female dogs, female cats, and most male dogs will have absorbable sutures in the incision, which will absorb on their own over the next 1-2 months.
+Except in rare situations, there are no skin stitches that need to be removed, and if this is the case, you will be notified.

 Even if your pet normally lives outside, it is very important to keep him/her indoors at all times (except to go to the bathroom) for the next 10 days to prevent infection and allow for proper healing.